Military Divorce Attorney: Protecting Your Rights in Divorce

 What is the 10/10 Rule in a Military Divorce?

-The 10/10 rule refers to how long you and your spouse have been married and the length of the service member’s time in the military.
-If the service member has had ten years of active service and you and your spouse have been married for at least ten years, you likely fall under the 10/10 rule.
+The 10/10 rule is outlined in the Former Spouses Protection Act and refers to how long you and your spouse have been married and the length of the service member’s time in the military.
+If the service member has had 10 years of active service and you and your spouse have been married for at least 10 years, you likely fall under the 10/10 rule.

-There are other “rules” regarding timelines in military divorce cases, including:
+There are other “rules” regarding timelines in military divorce cases.

 20/20/20 Rule